 Imbolc signifies a period from the hearth fire as well as thawing and stirring of earth’s waters melting from the Sun.
 It also honors Brigit the three-fold goddess associated with fire, poetry and healing.
 Wiccans observe an alternative of Imbolc as one of four “fire festivals” which comprises half of the eight holidays on the Wheel of the Year.
 With the Christian calendar, this unique event was altered and renamed Candlemas.
 Christians light candles to reflect upon the purification of the Virgin Mary.
 Imbolc and Brigid are additionally believed to have a link with the Roman tales surrounding the celebration of Lupercalia as well as the Egyptian Feast of the Nut, they are both held on February 2.
 In the United States and Canada most likely you know Imbolc as Groundhog’s Day (February 2) when a groundhog emerges from his burrow to forecast whether winter will be for 6 more weeks or whether spring is just around the corner.
 Even though the practices and names for this celebration are different, the underlying messages are identical; the desire and anticipation of spring.

 Imbolc is also recognized as Brigid’s (pronounced BREED) Day.
 Brigid is the triple Goddess in her new role as maiden departing the crone associated with winter behind.
 It is also a period when growers as well as fishermen rely on continuous improvement in the weather conditions.
 Imbolc marks the halfway period between the Winter solstice and the Vernal Equinox; a time when hope starts to stir accompanied by a yearning for the return of spring.
 It is commonly a celebration of newness; the promise of fertility, new life and fresh hope.
 In many instances it’s marked by the lighting of candles.
+A free online tarot reading at this time of year is the perfect tool to set your intentions & discover new possibilities.
 Food dishes offered at Imbolc festivals are, not surprisingly, milk along with other dairy products.
 Other foods frequently served at Imbolc gatherings are tender baby vegetables and sprouts.

 Imbolc is sometimes regarded as a Sabbat of fertility, inspiration, healing and purification.
 It may also be a white time, burning with inspiration and commitment or cooling with healing and purification.
 Purification clears the way for fresh, new life when spring begins Imbolc is an excellent time for self-purification.
 It may also be regarded as a time of revitalization and fresh starts.
 As a result Imbolc is a great occasion to release creative juices and permit them to flow through poetry, sculpture, painting or possibly anything signifying a facet of nature that may be most sacred to you.
+I often use this time to freshen up my web pages & today I was revisiting my free psychic readings pages.
 It is a wonderful chance to think about your objectives and resources; it’s an opportunity to clarify one’s aim and devote one’s self to the upcoming year.
 Imbolc is best reserved for commemorating and evaluating your connection with the Universe and Mother Earth.